kirandash/react-test/j-e/01-click-counter/README.md

 6. Now data attributes will be removed in prod build but not in dev

 ### 5. More data-test attribute tests

+### 6. DRY Factor
+1. While trying to increase code reusability make sure that code doesn't take too much time to investigate.
+But is easily reusable.